aws-samples/istio-on-eks/modules/04-security/peer-authentication/README.md

 I0422 11:32:12.062274       1 conditions.go:263] Setting lastTransitionTime for CertificateRequest "istio-csr-pld72" condition "Ready" to 2024-04-22 11:32:12.062263818 +0000 UTC m=+4483.233332478
 ```

-Verify that all workload pods are running with both the application and sidecar containers reporting ready to serve requests.
+**Verify that all workload pods are running**

+All worloads should be running with both the application and sidecar containers reporting ready to serve requests.
 Wait until all terminating pods are cleaned up.

-**:hourglass_flowing_sand: Command Line Execution**

 ```bash
 kubectl get pods -n $NAMESPACE
 ```

+**Check container logs**

 To validate that the `istio-proxy` sidecar container has requested the certificate from the correct service, check the container logs:

-**:hourglass_flowing_sand: Command Line Execution**

 ```bash
 kubectl logs $(kubectl get pod -n $NAMESPACE -o jsonpath="{.items...metadata.name}" --selector app=$APP) -c istio-proxy -n $NAMESPACE | grep 'cert-manager-istio-csr.cert-manager.svc:443'